elsabalk/BookSearchEngine/README.md

 Contributions are welcome, feedback is important!

 ## Questions
 If you have any questions about the repo, please open an issue or contact me directly at elsabalk@hotmail.com.
 You can also find more of my awesome work at https://github.com/elsabalk.
-Please visit the deployed app at https://agile-beyond-74624.herokuapp.com/